HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Final Payment

 We have found with even PayPal credit card payments that there can be a processing time, depending upon the actual card or account you use when paying.
-So, it's just best to take care of that about 2 weeks in advance.
+So, it's just best to take care of that about 2 weeks in advance unless you know yours is immediate.

 Supplies to Buy/Have/Bring